techNIK8/Diploma-Thesis/README.md

 # Diploma Thesis

 Here is hosted the source code of the thesis "Study of Causal Machine Learning Techniques on Data from IoT Applications" https://hdl.handle.net/10889/25228.
-For writing this thesis, the IDEAL Household Energy Dataset was used https://doi.org/10.7488/ds/2836.
+For writing this thesis, the IDEAL Household Energy Dataset was used, https://doi.org/10.7488/ds/2836.

 As described in thesis, the file structure is as follows:
 In the "Data Preprocessing" folder, the dataset is processed (mean calculation based on time criteria, zero values removal, alphanumeric values to numeric values convertion etc.)